MassimilianoMura/CV/README.md

 ## Massimiliano Mura

 Hi, I’m Massi, a wannabe Junior Developer.
-After my degree in Law and a career in music industry I flew to London in order to learn how to write code.
+After my degree in Law and a career in the music industry I flew to London to learn how to write code.
 I studied code at General Assembly and Makers Academy and now I am looking for a job because I want to learn more and more.

 ## Skills